 There is no minimum age which prompts a Pennsylvania judge to say that a child’s wishes will or won’t be considered.
 Rather, PA custody law clearly specifies that a child’s custodial preference must be well-reasoned and based on maturity and judgment.

-The court will try to determine a child’s wishes whenever it’s possible, but the child’s wishes do not control the outcome of the case.
+The court will try to determine a child’s wishes whenever it’s possible.
+However, the child’s wishes do not control the outcome of the case.
 Depending on how rational they are presented, they can be a very important consideration that may tip the balance in one parent’s favor.
-For example, if both parents are equally suitable custodians, the child’s preference may be the determining factor as to whether sole, partial, or joint custody is granted.
+For example: if both parents are equally suitable custodians, the child’s preference may be the determining factor as to whether sole, partial, or joint custody is granted.

 Do Children Have To Testify About Their Custodial’s Preferences?